VeronicaLourens/portfolio-1/README.md

 [Back to Top](#super-cars)

 ### Form-feedback Page
 The page contains an image and a short thank you message after user send the message on the "Contact form".
 Letting user know when the message would be responded.
+This page was created on the request of the client during the project's final phase.

 ![Form-feedback page](assets/screenshots/formfdbk.jpg)